 Reducing turnaround time, which is abbreviated as TAT, from 48 hours to 24 hours concurrently increasing the daily volume coverage from 90% in 48 hours to 93% in 24 hours.
 The estimated soft or notional savings, on account of more than 50% reduction in TAT, are equivalent to 257,000 USD.
 The savings computation is enclosed herewith.

 The goal statement does not say how the goal will be achieved.
 If the project team knows how to achieve the goal, then they do not need to work on a Six Sigma project.
-They cannot have the solution in the beginning of the project.
+They cannot have a solution at the beginning of the project.
 It would defeat the purpose of the project.
 The goal statement defines the relief expected from the team’s work.

 A goal statement would always have 3 elements: